edunnsigouin/cf-Dunnsigouin_etal_2025/README.md

 3: Processing, verifying and plotting

-Figure 1: calculate era5 and s2s anomalies for the fmsess using process/era5/calc-anomaly-forecast-format.py and process/s2s/calc-anomaly-forecast.py calculate era5 binaries and s2s probabilities for the fbss using process/era5/calc-binary-forecast-format.py and process/s2s/calc-probability-forecast.py.
+Figure 1: calculate era5 and s2s anomalies for the fmsess using process/era5/calc-anomaly-forecast-format.py and process/s2s/calc-anomaly-forecast.py.
+Calculate era5 binaries and s2s probabilities for the fbss using process/era5/calc-binary-forecast-format.py and process/s2s/calc-probability-forecast.py.
 Calculate the fmsess and fbss using verify/calc-score-s2s-forecast.py.
 Plot figure 1 using plot-fig-01.py.

 Figure 2: